attrace/homepage/about/roadmap.md

 id: roadmap
 ---

-The planning of the development is driven by integrations and partnership opportunities, within the boundaries of the long term vision:
+The development roadmap is shaped by integration and partnership opportunities consistent with the Attrace mission:

-*Unlock the value of **word of mouth** with a Referral Protocol for web3 assets.*
+*To unlock the value of **Word-of-Mouth** with a Referral Protocol for web3 assets.*

-The roadmap items listed below are milestones as envisioned by the Attrace Team to achieve this goal.
+Set out below are a number of key deliverables as currently envisioned by the Attrace team:

 ## Attrace Protocol
 _2022 - now_